crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

 Every shared objects are atomically accessed so that there are no data races that invoke undefined behavior.

-In particular, the contents of the buffer is atomically accessed (`'L109`, `'L211`, `'L409`).
-This is necessary because `fn push(): 'L109` and `fn steal(): 'L409` may concurrently access the contents of the `buffer`, while the former is writing to it.
-For example, the scheduler may stop a `steal()` invocation right after `'L402` so that `t` read in `'L401` may be arbitrarily stale.
+In particular, the contents of the buffer should atomically accessed (`'L109`, `'L211`, `'L406`), because `fn push(): 'L109` and `fn steal(): 'L406` may concurrently access the contents of the `buffer`, while the former is writing to it.
+For example, the scheduler may preempt a `steal()` invocation right after `'L402` so that `t` read in `'L401` may be arbitrarily stale.
 Now, suppose that in a concurrent `push()` invocation, `b` equals to `t + buffer.get_capacity()` and it is overwriting a value to `buffer`'s `(b % buffer.get_capacity())`-th element.
 At the same time, the `steal()` invocation may wake up and read `buffer`'s `(t % buffer.get_capacity())`-th element.

-We assume the accesses to the contents of the buffer are non-blocking.
+What's the cost of atomic access to the buffer?
 It is worth noting that the deque's item may be arbitrarily large, and [atomic accesses to large objects are probably blocking][cppatomic] in the C/C++11 standard library.
 But this really can be non-blocking, e.g. by interpreting a relaxed store to a large object as concurrent relaxed stores to each word of the object.
+So we assume the accesses to the contents of the buffer are non-blocking, and they add no additional synchronization cost than plain accesses.

 ### Absence of Invalid Pointer Dereference